coveooss/shopper-intent-prediction-nature-2020/README.md

 ### Overview
-This repo contains the description of the data released together with our _Nature Scientific Reports_ paper [Shopper Intent Prediction from Clickstream E‑Commerce Data with Minimal Browsing Information](https://rdcu.be/b8oqN).
+This repo contains the description of the data released in conjunction with our _Nature Scientific Reports_ paper [Shopper Intent Prediction from Clickstream E‑Commerce Data with Minimal Browsing Information](https://rdcu.be/b8oqN).

 ### Data Download

-The dataset is available for _research and educational_ purposes at this [page](https://www.coveo.com/en/ailabs/shopper-intent-prediction-from-clickstream-e-commerce-data-with-minimal-browsing-information).
+The dataset is available for _research and educational_ purposes [here](https://www.coveo.com/en/ailabs/shopper-intent-prediction-from-clickstream-e-commerce-data-with-minimal-browsing-information).
-To obtain the dataset, you are required to fill a form with information about you and your institution, and agree to the _Terms And Conditions_ for fair usage of the data.
+To obtain the dataset, you are required to fill out a form with information about you and your institution, and agree to the _Terms And Conditions_ for fair usage of the data.

-For convenience, _Terms And Conditions_ are also included in a pure `txt` format in this repo: usage of the data imply the acceptance of these _Terms And Conditions_.
+For convenience, _Terms And Conditions_ are also included in a pure `txt` format in this repo: usage of the data implies the acceptance of these _Terms And Conditions_.

 ### Data Structure